 What You Will Learn

-- How to create a pro bono program focused on Cyber Dignity Program instruction
+- How to set up or join a pro bono program modeled on the Cyber Dignity Program

 - California and federal criminal law relevant to the Cyber Dignity Program, including human trafficking, child pornography, hate crimes, cyber-harassment and cyber-stalking

 - Civil causes of action, civil rights laws, Title IX and school district compliance relevant to the Cyber Dignity Program

 - Effective litigation strategies to advocate for young people who are victims of online crimes or abuse